courtcourtaney/voxEMG/README.md

 <p><a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">VoxEMG</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Courtney N. Reed & Andrew P. McPherson</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>. <br>

 In the spirit of open-access research, VoxEMG and the designs included here are are licensed under a Creative Commons Attribtion Sharealike license, or [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).
 The information here is free to use and edit, so long as you provide credit and release your resulting work under the same license.
-This means you are free edit and use these designs, as long as you agree to supply credit and release your results under the same license. <br>
+This means you are free to edit and use these designs, as long as you agree to supply credit and release your results under the same license. <br>

 If you use these designs or reference them, please cite the following papers in your work: <br>